Luxury Vinyl Tile – Huge LVT Selection

 Castell Tandem Tile LVT Luxury Vinyl Tile Flooring$3.89

 Luxury Vinyl Tile has come a long way since the days of giant rolls of vinyl flooring.
-LVT flooring has grown with style and technology over the years that has transformed it into a quality, durable flooring product that delivers numerous color and pattern options.
-Luxury vinyl tile is now as stylish and plentiful as it is affordable and realistic.
+This flooring material has grown with style and technology over the years that has transformed it into a quality, durable flooring product that delivers numerous color and pattern options.
+Luxury vinyl plank is as stylish and plentiful as it is affordable and realistic.

 Types of LVT Floors

 There are several types of vinyl floors, which include luxury vinyl tile, vinyl sheet, as well as LVT planks, tiles and modulars.
-Luxury vinyl tile floors offer flexibility of install applications with styles, colors and textures that mirror the look of stone, slate and wood.
+They offer flexibility of install applications with styles, colors and textures that mirror the look of stone, slate and wood.

 LVT Installation Options